thkoch2001/tvlfyi_depot/users/aspen/bbbg/README.md

 You'll need:

--   An uberjar for bbbg; the canonical way of building that is `nix-build /path/to/depot -A users.grfn.bbbg.server-jar` but I\'m not sure how that works outside of nix
+-   An uberjar for bbbg; the canonical way of building that is `nix-build /path/to/depot -A users.aspen.bbbg.server-jar` but I\'m not sure how that works outside of nix
 -   A postgresql database
 -   Environment variables telling the app how to connect to that